 There are several things to tackle related to your finances including making sure you are up to date with payments, your clients are up to date with paying you, your expenses have all been accounted for and that you have financing lined up for the upcoming busy seasons.

 If you are struggling to get financing for your business or are just looking for an alternative funding source, now is the time to do your research to see what options might be best for you and your business.
 One you might not be as familiar with is construction factoring.
 With construction factoring you get immediate funds for your invoices and won’t have to worry about when your clients are going to pay you.
-Additionally, factoring companies may also help you by paying some of your suppliers, taking another thing off your to do list.
+Additionally, factoring companies may also help you by paying some of your suppliers, taking another thing off your to-do list.

 Secure the equipment you will need for your busy seasons

 Now is the time to assess the condition of your current equipment and what new pieces you may need for your upcoming jobs.
 Take the time to research your different options for acquiring the equipment such as making a cash purchase, taking out a loan or leasing.
-Each option has different pros and cons so make sure you look at everything from how each option impacts your current cash situation, how it will impact your working capital going forward including if you will have to budget for possible maintenance and how each option effects your taxes.
+Each option has different pros and cons so make sure you look at everything from how each option impacts your current cash situation, how it will impact your working capital going forward including if you will have to budget for possible maintenance, and how each option affects your taxes.

 Secure partnerships and build your network